Helena Lehtinen

 Helena Lehtinen (born 1952) is a Finnish contemporary jeweller and teacher.

 Lehtinen was born in Lahti and spent her childhood in Nastola, Finland.
-After studying silversmithing in Lahti University of Applied Science from 1973 to 1977 she travelled to Norway and Germany where she became familiar with works of the Swiss jeweller Otto Kûnzli which made profound impact on her later choices.
+After studying silversmithing at the Lahti Goldsmith School from 1973 to 1977, she travelled to Norway and Germany where she became familiar with works of the Swiss jeweler Otto Kûnzli which made profound impact on her later choices.

-Together with Tarja Tuupanen and Eija Mustonen she formed Hibernate group in 1999.
+Together with Tarja Tuupanen and Eija Mustonen, Lehtinen formed Hibernate group in 1999.
 In 2000 she graduated with the designer degree from Lahti Polytechnic.
 She was teaching in Konstfack, Stockholm as a senior lecturer from 2004 to 2006 and facilitated courses at the South Carelia Polytechnics, Lappeenranta and at the Goldsmith School, Lahti.
 In 2013 she received an international Herbert Hoffman Prize and Finnish Jewellery Art Association awarded her Jewellery Artist of the Year in 2015.

-Helena Lehtinen was exhibiting extensively all her live and her work is in public collections of Design Museum Helsinki, Danner Foundation, Munich (on permanent loan to Die Neue Sammlung - The International Design Museum, Munich, Germany) and Gallery Marzee in the Netherlands.
+Helena Lehtinen's work is exhibited to the public internationally and held in collections including the Marzee Collection, the Design Museum Helsinki, the Lars and Helena Pahlman Collection, the Röhsska Museum in Gothenburg and Die Neue Sammlung in Munich.

-Her jewellery is being described as diverse and surprising.
-“In her oeuvre we find traces of Minimalism, although her works are never simpler cold. (…) Lehtinen’s oeuvre is characterised by her pieces, but never boring, compositions which we are able to witness in her series.”
-She gets her inspiration from small everyday objects and works with wood, metals and recyclable materials.

-She considers jewellery to be an art piece that can be interpreted and given meaning by the owner.
-Lehtinen also believes that media play an important role in promoting design, and jewellery design in particular, amongst general public.
+Of her work, Lehtinen said in 2012, "A theme I work now is landscapes, inner landscapes, it sounds deep, but I love things that are not superfluous.
+My works are about memories from my family, my past; fragments, objects, photos without a camera.
+Identity is not stable but in constant movement and change.
+I'm in between minimalism and kitsch; I hate and love both of them."